mstocco/mariostoc.co/content/traininglog/20201004-ironman2021-47weeksout.md

 Not the best sleep on my last night on Pender.
 The coffee this morning tasted good while I answered "URGENT" work emails however.

 I planned on doing the run at home where there is some flatter ground but work kept calling.
 Finally I got out the down and luckily, I got this jog in before the start of the rain.
 This was a run without ego; meaning I intentionally kept the pace **slow and easy**.

-Little, soft-tissue niggles are creeping in and will need a bit of maintenance; glute-med on the right hip at the top of the femur, right quad (lateral) and left calf (lateral).
+A few soft-tissue niggles are creeping in and will need a bit of maintenance; glute-med on the right hip at the top of the femur, right quad (lateral) and left calf (lateral).

 <!---->
 ## SATURDAY OCT 10